programming-dot-dev/p.d-blog/content/posts/contributor-sites.md

 ## Polls

 Polls is a poll site for getting information.
 Will be used when we want to poll the community about something or do something like a year end survey on stats for people using different languages, etc. Software used is input.
+This site is limited to admins only as opposed to being open for donators.

 ![](/polls.png)